Enemy Nations: Reception

 According to its developer, sales of Enemy Nations surpassed 35,000 units by late 1998.

 Home of the Underdogs - 9/10.
 "Enemy Nations is one of the best and most sophisticated real-time strategy games ever made...It's neither a simple action strategy game, nor is it a straightforward god game with token battle elements.
 Rather, it's an isometric strategy game which takes influences from half a dozen existing games and tries to blend them into something new, and in most aspects, succeeds admirably."

-Legal Dispute
+Legal dispute

 After the publisher Head Games went out of business, Windward Studios said Enemy Nations grossed more than $500,000, and hadn't paid Windward royalties.
 Windward took Head Games to arbitration and won.
 Activision acquired Head Games in the middle of the arbitration.

 In 1999 Windward stated on their webpage that it had been nine weeks since the ruling and Activision still had not paid them.

 Legacy

 The game itself was released as strictly non-commercial and privately redistributable freeware on October 1, 2005.

 Windward released the source code of the game in the beginning of 2006.
 The source code and data were released free by Windward Studios under the following limited license:

-The source code is hosted since 2009 by the Enemy Nations Revival project and on Launchpad.net.
+The source code is hosted since 2009 by the Enemy Nations Revival project on Launchpad.net and since 2023 on GitHub.
+A downloadable, playable release is available from the GitHub repository.